 On average, applicants might expect to wait several weeks to a few months for their applications to be processed and approved.

-What is the Maximum Financial Support Available?
+What Is the Maximum Financial Support Available Through ERA?

 Is a Formal Lease Agreement Mandatory to Qualify for ERA Assistance?

-Beyond Rent, What Expenses are Covered by ERA?
+Beyond Rent, What Expenses Are Covered by ERA?

 Which Types of Residences Qualify for ERA Assistance?